Night Sweats

 Night Sweats in Men

 Andropause, also known as male menopause, is caused by the reduction of testosterone levels as men age.
-Andropause occurs in men of all ages.
-Men may experience a plethora of different andropausal symptoms, such as sweating, anxiety, depression, lack of concentration, and insomnia.
+Andropause generally occurs in middle-age or older men.
+Men may experience a plethora of different andropausal symptoms, such as sweating, anxiety, depression, lack of concentration, and insomnia during this time.
 As a man’s hormones fluctuate over time, cold sweats can also occur.
 Andropause may also occur as a result of dramatic shifts in lifestyle, such as being an intense, competitive weight lifter who suddenly gives up lifting.
 For more on andropause, please visit my night sweats in men guide.

 Night Sweats in Women